comp426-2022-fall/assignments/README.md

 This repository contains information about and links to assignment invites and repositories.

-Assignement template repositories will appear here as submodules.
+Assignment template repositories will appear here as submodules.

 | **Assignment** | **GitHub Classroom Invite** | **Template Repo** | **Due date** |